dssg-berlin/dssg-berlin-slides/sponsors-en.md

 - 50-100 persons (in working groups of 10), catering, presentations
 - stable, fast internet connection (for 50-100 people!), presentation equipment (projector, mic, etc.)

 Become our venue sponsor!
-You get maximum visibility and will speak for 5m during the events intro talks.
+You get maximum visibility and will speak for 5 minutes during the event’s intro talks.

 ---